Generative Code Intelligence Workshop

 Abstract only.
 These submissions could describe work in progress, tools, experiments, overviews, or improvements over existing work, in the above or related areas.

-Paper will be submitted as PDF documents through EasyChair.
-The submission link will be announced soon.
+Paper will be submitted as PDF documents through EasyChair at this link https://easychair.org/conferences/?conf=gecoin2026.

 All submissions will be peer-reviewed by at least three members of the program committee for quality and relevance.